Starlii10/more-color/README.md

 # More Color
-Adds a lot of colorful stairs, slabs, and new recipes to make building just a little bit brighter.
+A Minecraft mod that adds a lot of colorful stairs, slabs, and new recipes to make building just a little bit brighter.

 Features: